 Part 2 chemicals require Prior Informed Consent (PIC) to be requested using ePIC.

-- These chemicals require an active Reference Identification Number (RIN) issued from ePIC before the export or import can proceed.
+- These chemicals require an active Reference Identification Number (RIN) issued from ePIC before the export can proceed.

 - Exporters and importers must notify yearly exports and imports of these PIC chemicals using ePIC, before 31st March the following year.